Tips & Tricks

 Sleep is the single most effective cognitive performance tool available — and it is free.

-Sleep is non-negotiable.
+Your brain is the organ that prevents mistakes.
+Sleep debt depletes working memory faster than almost any other factor.
 After just 17 hours without sleep, your cognitive performance matches a blood alcohol level of 0.05%.
 After 24 hours, it matches 0.10%.
-You would not drive at that impairment level.
-You probably should not be making high-stakes work decisions either.

-11. Know when to ask for help
+11. Know When to Ask for Help

 Trying to handle everything alone is one of the most reliable routes to preventable errors.
 When you are out of your depth and do not ask, you are not being independent — you are creating risk.
-This is one of the most common mistakes new employees make at work: conflating silence with competence.

-12. Build a daily error-prevention routine
+12. Build a Daily Error-Prevention Routine

 The most reliable workers do not rely on motivation or willpower — they rely on routine.
 These three specific daily habits take 25 minutes total and prevent the majority of common workplace mistakes before they happen.